 You may vote by mail or vote early before Election Day.
-To vote by mail, request an absentee ballot by telephone, mail, email, fax, website form or in person, to be sent to you or picked up by you.
+To vote by mail, request an absentee ballot by telephone, mail, email, fax, website form or in person.
 Or, you may vote early at any one of our early voting sites.
 For early voting dates, times and locations please visit www.GoVote-Okaloosa.com.